xblah-software/modding-tool/README.md

 * External tools - the respective authors

 If you somehow contributed and are missing in this list, let me know.

+Disclaimer:
+The download file contains Third Party Tools, that are integrated through the GUI.
+These tools are available for download for free both in this repository and in their own.
+By no means they are behind a paywall, but Patrons have access to an automated installation and configuration of said tools, as well as shortcuts to them.
+If any authors believe their software shouldn't be distributed through the tool, let me know.